jnlongnecker/dungeoneers/Manual/Equipment.md

 Armor is `equipped` by a `creature` in order to increase their `armor value` and `spell resistance`.
 There are 4 categories of armor: clothing, light, medium and heavy.
 Each piece of armor has an `equipment slot`, a benefit, a category and properties to describe additional restrictions or bonuses.

-All medium armor has the `power 2` property innately, and all heavy armor has the `power 3` property innately.
+All medium armor has the `strength 2` property innately, and all heavy armor has the `strength 3` property innately.

 | Armor Name     | Category     | Spell Resistance (SR) | Armor Value (AV) | Equipment Slot | Properties  |
 | -------------- | ------------ | --------------------- | ---------------- | -------------- | ----------- |